AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-html5.md

 - Flatten file hierarchy
 - File properties

-For details on preset configuration options, refer to the [Custom preset configuration](#custom-preset-configuration) section.
+For details on preset configuration options, refer to the [HTML5 preset configuration](#html5-preset-configuration) section.

 ## Create HTML5 output preset from the Map dashboard